CyVerse-learning-materials/neon_data_science/step4.rst

 *Run GUI Applications*
 ~~~~~~~~~~~~~~~~~~~~~~

-Run the container with the `exec` command to use the GUI applications, the interface for GRASS:
+Run the container with the ``singularity exec`` command to use the GUI applications, the interface for GRASS:

   .. code-block :: bash